mhavey/marklogic/uml2es/docs/profile.md

 	- unquoted string that is NOT in the form of the above - will treat like an IRI
 	- quoted string - string with outer quotes removed

-For CSVs, use CSV escape rules if any term contains a comma.
+For CSVs, use the usual CSV grammar:
+- Delimit terms with a comma.
+Example a,b
+- If a term contains a comma, enclose it in double quotes.
+Example a,"b, c, and d"
+- If a term contains a double quote in its text, enclose the term in double quotes.
+Escape the double quote by adding another double quote before it.
+Example: a,"b, c, and ""my favorite"" d"

 IMPORTANT NOTE: $xqy() and $sjs() are NOT supported currently.
 This is future functionality.